jawj/zapatos-docs/src/index.md

 ### Utility types

 Zapatos provides a few over-arching types designed to help you comprehensively enumerate the objects in your database.
-All of these are literal string array types, in alphabetical order — e.g. `["myTable1", "myTable2", "myTable3"]` — and are as follows:
+All of these are literal string array types, in alphabetical order — e.g. `["myTable1", "myTable2", "myTable3", "otherSchema.myTable1"]` — and are as follows:

+* `AllSchemas`: schema names
 * `AllBaseTables`: ordinary tables, originating from `CREATE TABLE`
 * `AllForeignTables`: foreign tables, originating from `CREATE FOREIGN TABLE`
 * `AllViews`: ordinary views, deriving from `CREATE VIEW`
 * `AllMaterializedViews`: materialized views, deriving from `CREATE MATERIALIZED VIEW`
 * `AllTablesAndViews`: all of the above combined

+These global types list all relevant objects across all schemas.
+Schema-specific namespaced variants are also available (except, of course, in the case of `AllSchemas`).

+For example, all ordinary tables in the `public` schema are listed in `public.AllBaseTables` (this name is prefixed irrespective of the value of the `"unprefixedSchema"` config option).
+Or all views in a custom schema might be found under `myOtherSchema.AllViews`.

-It also provides a number of type mappings allowing types to be accessed by table name, which are heavily used by the shortcut functions:
+Zapatos also provides a number of type mappings allowing types to be accessed by table name, which are heavily used by the shortcut functions:

 * `SelectableForTable<Table>`
 * `JSONSelectableForTable<Table>`